jpobst/Prototype.Android.MavenBindings/README.md

 ## Known Limitations

-- Fails with packages that use "parent POMs" like Guava or Okio.
-Will be fixed later.
 - Several of Microsoft's published NuGet bindings are missing needed metadata for automatic dependency resolution.
 Will be audited and fixed. [(Workaround)](https://github.com/jpobst/Prototype.Android.MavenBindings/wiki/MavenDependencyVerifierTask-Advanced-Scenarios)

 ## Feedback